 - Changes in the physiology and biochemistry, and especially in volatile organic compound profiles, of fresh fruit and vegetables during post-harvest storage

 - Stress induced during mycelial interactions between competing fungi.
 This has focussed on wood rotting fungi, following gene expression and enzyme production as competing mycelia interact

-I also collaborate on other projects to understand microbial/plant interactions relating to fungal and bacterial endophytes, and in the use of molecular markers to assist in fungal taxonomy and ecology.
+I also collaborate on other projects to understand microbial/plant interactions relating to fungal and bacterial endophytes, and in the use of molecular markers to assist in plant and fungal taxonomy/ ecology.

 I am part of a number of collaborative groups and further information on our projects may be available on the web-sites of my collaborators.